tmault/one-page-site/_posts/2015-03-14-Smart-Things.md

 Don’t use things that aren’t fit for purpose.
 Don’t use things when your interests don’t align with the vendor.
 E.g. Backups: pay per GB and use a backup-specific service - not generic (consumer) cloud storage.

 Make a list of the applications that you use on your computer.
-This way, ~~if~~ *when* your computer breaks, you will be able to back up to speed much quicker.
+This way, <del>if</del> *when* your computer breaks, you will be able to back up to speed much quicker.
 Change this file every time you install a new program.